rohanbhateja0/cstk-fastlane/docs/pages/for-developers/component-development/ai-prompts/templates/algolia-core-search-page-requirements.md

 # Search Page Setup Requirements

+> **For developers implementing search pages**: This file contains detailed code examples, TypeScript interfaces, and implementation patterns.
+Use this file when coding search functionality including filters, search boxes, and result displays.

 ## Overview

 This template provides comprehensive requirements for creating search pages that integrate with Contentstack and Algolia, following the same standards as core component development but specifically tailored for search functionality.